Charged gravastar model in $f(T)$ gravity admitting conformal motion: Some physical properties

-$s(r)$ being the entropy density for the local temperature T(r) and is defined by, Where $\alpha^{2}$ is a dimensionless constant.
-Using the expression for $p$ and $e^{\lambda}$ from eqn.(\ref{l4}) the expression for entropy is obtained as,
+$s(r)$ being the entropy density for the local temperature $T(r)$ and is defined by, Where $\alpha^{2}$ is a dimensionless constant.
+Using the expression for $p$ and $e^{\lambda}$, from eqn.(\ref{l4}), we calculate the expression for entropy as follows:

-To find the expression we have to perform the integral of eqn (\ref{l5}).
-But it is difficult to integrate it.
-Using the same approach as we did for our previous integral of eqn.(\ref{l0}) we obtain
+To find the expression of $S(r)$ we have to perform the integral of eqn (\ref{l5}).
+But it is difficult to perform the integration.
+Using the same approach as we did for our previous integral of eqn. (\ref{l0}), we obtain,